The Silverchair Learning Center

 Nurses working with a geriatric population will encounter diabetes frequently.
 This course covers the basics of the disease and the current medical treatment.
 This course will help the student be better able to assess the needs of and provide care for diabetic residents as well as problem-solve common medication concerns.

 Heart disease is the leading cause of death and disability for both men and women worldwide.
 As a nurse working in senior care, you need to know about the different types of heart disease and risk factors as well as the effects of aging on the heart.
 People in your care may suffer from hypertension, coronary artery disease (CAD), heart valve disorders, or rhythm disorders.
 This course will help you identify the symptoms associated with each type of heart disease, and it will discuss the diagnosis and available treatment options.

 HIV, or human immunodeficiency virus, is the virus that causes AIDS (acquired immunodeficiency syndrome).
 In the US, HIV is more prevalent than it has ever been, and the infection rate is increasing rapidly among people over age 50.
 As a worker in senior care, you should know about the problems older people may face, and today one of those problems is HIV and AIDS.
 This course provides an overview of HIV and AIDS, including its transmission and current medical treatment.
 This course will help you become better able to identify the disease and intervene appropriately.

 About Mental Impairment

 As America's population ages, there is a growing concern about older adults' mental health and wellness.
 Mental disorders among older adults affect all aspects of healthcare.
 As the population ages, healthcare workers must have an understanding of common mental disorders.
-This course covers bipolar disorder, anxiety, schizophrenia, and depression, with an emphasis on the types of mental impairment that most often lead to rehospitalization.
+This course covers bipolar I disorder, anxiety disorders, schizophrenia, and depression, with an emphasis on the types of mental impairment that most often lead to rehospitalization.